-Amelia completed her PhD at UCL Institute of Education in 2011 on the relationship between social class school composition and high-stakes testing: the impact on children's learner identities.
+Amelia completed her PhD in Sociology of Education at UCL Institute of Education in 2011 on the relationship between social class school composition and high-stakes testing: the impact on children's learner identities.

 Prior to joining OU Amelia held educational and social research posts over a period of 6 years at Institute of Education (2005-8), National Children's Bureau (2003-5) and Department for Transport (2012-3).
 She was a tutor on the Online MRes Educational and Social Research Methods at Institute of Education for 2 years and face-to-face facilitator on the Doctoral Training Programme (2010-13).

 Reading for Pleasure and Children's Wellbeing (2022) - This pilot project seeks to explore the relationship between RfP and children's wellbeing for primary school pupils.
 It explores children's own understandings of wellbeing using qualitative methods in combination with subjective conceptualisations of wellbeing in the research literature.
 The aim is to begin to understand the theoretical nature of the relationship to incorporate wellbeing into RfP pedagogy.